carbynestack/governance/CHARTER.md

    1. <ins>Startup Period</ins>.
-From the inception of the Project until the TSC transitions to the "Steady State Period" as described in Section 2.2.ii., the voting members of the TSC consist of one appointed representative from each organization named in the "GOVERNANCE" file within the `governance` repository of the Project.
+From the inception of the Project until the TSC transitions to the "Steady State Period" as described in Section 2.2.ii., the voting members of the TSC consist of one appointed representative from each organization named in the [GOVERNANCE][gov-file] file within the `governance` repository of the Project.

    1. <ins>Steady State Period</ins>.
 Within 2 years following the inception of
       the Project, or at such other date as determined by the TSC, the TSC will adopt an alternative structure for determining voting members of the TSC (such as having elections from among contributors, having maintainers or a subset of maintainers make up the voting members, etc.).
-Any such structure approach will be documented in the GOVERNANCE file.
+Any such structure approach will be documented in the [GOVERNANCE][gov-file] file.

    1. At any time the TSC may choose an alternative approach for determining the voting members of the TSC via a vote by the voting members as provided in Section 3.
-Any such alternative approach will be documented in the GOVERNANCE file.
+Any such alternative approach will be documented in the [GOVERNANCE][gov-file] file.
 Any meetings of the Technical Steering Committee are intended to be open to the public, and can be conducted electronically, via teleconference, or in person.

 1. TSC projects generally will involve Contributors and Maintainers.
-The TSC may adopt or modify roles so long as the roles are documented in the GOVERNANCE file.
+The TSC may adopt or modify roles so long as the roles are documented in the [GOVERNANCE][gov-file] file.
 Unless otherwise documented:

    1. The Project implements a contribution-request workflow.
 Any interested person may contribute to the Project by submitting a contribution request.